Ozame/aigrad/gradu/research_questions.md

 > QUESTION: Are these research questions good?
 Or should they be narrowed more?
 The task is difficult as the goal is to achieve general overview of the field.

 ## Possible research Questions

+Here are the research questions I've been thinking about. #3 is a bit hard to answer, but if an answer is found, would be nice. #4 is a common one to have in litMaps.

 1. **How much, and what type of research is done in the field of AGI?**
       - What is the current state of AGI research? -> How much research is done in recent years?
 What is the overall trend (interest growth/decline)?
       - What type of research it is (research methods, types)